Unfriendly countries list: Restrictions against listed countries and territories

-Russian President Vladimir Putin signed a decree introducing visa restrictions for citizens from "unfriendly countries," a decision made in retaliation to hostile measures taken by the European Union, the Kremlin said on 4 April 2022.
+Putin signed a decree introducing visa restrictions for citizens from "unfriendly countries," a decision made in retaliation to hostile measures taken by the European Union, the Kremlin said on 4 April 2022.
 According to the decree, Russia will partially suspend its simplified visa agreements with EU member countries along with Norway, Iceland, Switzerland and Liechtenstein.
 The Kremlin said that the decree also ordered the country's foreign ministry to impose individual entry restrictions on foreigners and stateless persons who commit hostile acts against Russia, its citizens or legal entities.

 Russia banned the export of inert gases, including neon and helium, to "unfriendly countries" on 31 May 2022.
 This was a response to a ban on electronics exports to Russia.

 On 5 September 2022, Russia terminated the agreement with Japan on facilitated visits to the Kuril Islands by Japanese citizens, former residents of these islands.

-On 7 December 2022, Mishustin imposed increased import tariffs of 35% and higher on goods, including hygiene products and weapons, from "unfriendly countries".
+On 7 December 2022, Mishustin imposed increased import tariffs of 35% and higher on goods, including hygiene products and weapons, from the "unfriendly countries" designated under Order No. 430.

 In June 2023, Russia banned journalists from unfriendly countries from attending the 26th edition of the St. Petersburg International Economic Forum.
 Many foreign journalists had already left Russia for safety reasons.

-Financial penalties imposed over people and businesses from the unfriendly countries list
+Financial penalties

 In March 2022, Russia adopted a law to allow local businesses to provide zero compensation to patent owners from unfriendly countries.
 Decree of the President of Russia number 299 modified intellectual property laws in Russia.
 Countries on the unfriendly countries list would not receive reciprocity for copyrighted goods.

 In March 2023, Russia announced that people from unfriendly countries will be subject to a "voluntary" exit tax of up to 10 percent to be paid into the Russian federal budget, on the sale of shares in Russian companies.
 This was expanded in July 2023 so that companies leaving Russia must sell their assets to Russian buyers at a 50% discount.
 The decree also bans including buyback options.

 August 2023 saw Russia pass a decree barring foreign investors from unfriendly countries from holding investments in major Russian businesses.
 The businesses were not specified but would include important banks and firms above a specific size when considering revenue, assets employees, or taxes paid.
 This means that shares can be taken from overseas investors and given to Russian investors.

 August 2023 also saw Russia pass a decree (No. 585) to partially suspend certain sections of double tax treaties (DTT) with unfriendly countries which results in standard withholding taxes applying, 15% on dividends, and 20% on interest payments, royalties and non dividend profit distributions.
 Some double taxation will also now occur.
 The unilateral decree was made in breach of the terms of the DTTs and the Vienna Convention on the Law of Treaties.
 A non Russian business who maintains an establishment in Russia risks being taxed by Russia as well as its home country due to the suspension of the DTTs.